HONOR 30 series brings 5G, quad rear cameras, and 40W fast charging support | Pocketnow

 The quad rear camera setup includes a 40MP main camera backed by a Sony IMX600 series sensor.
 There is an 8MP ultra-wide-angle camera and 2MP macro camera.
 Notably, the HONOR 30 also packs an optically-stabilised 8MP telephoto camera sitting behind a periscope system that produces 5x optical, 10x hybrid, and 50x digital zoom output.
 The phone has a 32MP camera for selfies and video calling.

 As for the internal hardware, the HONOR 30 relies on the new Kirin 985 5G chip paired with up to 8GB of RAM and 256GB of onboard storage.
-HONOR 30 Pro comes equipped with a 4,000mAh battery that can be topped up quickly using the proprietary 40W wired fast charging tech.
+HONOR’s flagship comes equipped with a 4,000mAh battery that can be topped up quickly using the proprietary 40W wired fast charging tech.

 HONOR 30 Pro and HONOR 30 Pro+